 Introduction

 In contrast to the package model that describes the contents of a package in an abstract way, the physical package refers to a package that is stored in a particular physical file format.
-This includes the physical model and physical mapping considerations.89.3
+This includes the physical model and physical mapping considerations.
+This clause specifies the requirements for mapping the abstract package model concepts in §8 to a physical format, including specifically to ZIP files as described in §9.3.

 The physical model abstractly describes the capabilities of a particular physical format, and how producers and consumers can use a package implementer to interact with that physical package format.
 The physical model includes the access style—the manner in which package input-output is conducted—as well as the communication style, which describes the method of interaction between producers and consumers across a communications pipe.
 The physical model also includes the layout style; that is, how part contents are physically stored within the package.
 The layout style either can be simple ordering, where the parts are arranged contiguously each as an atomic block of data, or interleaved ordering, where the parts are broken into individual pieces and the pieces are stored as interleaved blocks of data in an optimized fashion.
 The performance of a physical package design is reliant upon the physical model capabilities.